martin-ez/Embedded-Custom-Object-Detection/README.md

 ### Select another base model (Optional)
 The previous step will download the pre-trained ssd_inception_v2 model, which gives a good compromise between speed and accuracy.
 If you desire to use a different model, the project is compatible with any of the COCO-trained 'boxes' models included in [TensorFlow's Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
-To download one of these models, modified the configuration file `config.json`, changing the 'base_model_name' for a name to identify the new model and copying the download URL or the selected model (right-click > Copy link address)
+To download one of these models, modify the configuration file `config.json`, changing the 'base_model_name' to a name that will identify the new model and copying the download URL or the selected model (right-click > Copy link address)
 ```
 "setup": {
   "base_model_name": "<MODEL_IDENTIFIER>",